brodock/wordpress-wplistcal/readme.txt

 == Installation ==

-1. Upload `wplistcal.php` to the `/wp-content/plugins/` directory or any subdirectory
+1. Upload the `wplistcal` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 = Upgrade =

-1. DO NOT DEACTIVATE THE PREVIOUS VERSION OF THE PLUGIN!
-Doing so could remove all your events.
+1. If you are upgrading from version 1.0.5 or earlier, DO NOT DEACTIVATE THE PREVIOUS VERSION OF THE PLUGIN!
+Doing so will remove all your events.
-1. Upload `wplistcal.php` to the `wp-content/plugins/` directory or any subdirectory
+1. Upload the `wplistcal` folder to the `wp-content/plugins/` directory
 1. Deactivate and then activate the plugin though the 'Plugins' menu in WordPress

 = Usage =

 1. Change the default settings on the WPListCal options page
+1. If you want to list your events on a page or post, use the [wplistcal] shortcode.
+Use the parameters in the example below.
+Leave out parameters to default to the options defined in the WPListCal settings page.
+(1.2 or later only)
+	> _Example:_ `[wplistcal display_mode="list", event_format="%NAME%", date_format="M j, Y g:ia", max_events="-1", show_past_events="false", advance_days="-1", event_order="asc", hide_same_date="true", date2_time_format="g:ia", no_events_msg="No events!"]`

 1. If you want to list your events on a page or post, insert the tag `<!--wplistcal-->` in the body of the page/post
 1. If you want to list your events in your sidebar, activate the WPListCal widget in the widget admin section
 1. If you want to list your events somewhere in your theme files, insert `<?php echo wplc_show_events(); ?>`